Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Create and save a map/README.md

 ## How to use the sample

 1. Select the basemap and layers you'd like to add to your map.
-2. Press the "Save" button.
+2. Tap the "Save" button.
 3. Sign into an ArcGIS Online account.
 4. Provide a title, tags, and description.
 5. Save the map.